erenYeager98/erenYeager98/README.md

 # 💻 About Me

-Hi there! 👋 I'm [Your Name], a tech enthusiast and developer with a passion for solving real-world problems through innovative technology solutions.
-I believe in continuous learning and actively work on projects that challenge and grow my skill set.
+Hi there! 👋 I'm Dinesh Kumar, a tech enthusiast and developer with a passion for ... nah I love computers, I play with them.
 Welcome to my GitHub space!

 ---